 Maintaining the security of data

 Data scientists often work with high volumes of data that are critical and confidential to the business.
 Employers need to be mindful of giving access to files to only select data professionals via secured electronic devices.
+Employers also need to review and implement relevant cyber security measures.

 Although in Australia remote work culture is openly accepted, internationally that is not necessarily the case.
 “It’s not a new normal,” Goldman Sachs CEO David Solomon said at a Credit Suisse Group AG conference that was widely reported in February.
 “It’s an aberration that we are going to correct as quickly as possible.”